-They were evaluated in a randomized complete block design with three replications at the research field of Plant Science and Biotechnology Department, Adekunle Ajasin University, Akungba-Akoko, Ondo State, Nigeria on Latitude 7^o 281N, Longitude 5^o 441 E, altitude 423m above sea level during the dry season of 2013.
+They were evaluated in a randomized complete block design with three replications at the research fields of The Federal University of Technology Akure in the Central region and Adekunle Ajasin University, Akungba-Akoko in the Northern region of Ondo State, Nigeria during the rainy and dry seasons of 2012/2013 cropping seasons.

-2.3 Nursery Practices
+2.3 Nursery Practice

-The seeds were raised in the nursery after subjecting them to pre-germination test by soaking in water for 24- 36 hours and incubated for another 24 hours before it is sown in the nursery.
+The seeds were raised in the nursery after subjecting them to pre-germination test by soaking in water for 24-36 hours and incubated for another 24 hours before it is sown in the nursery.